anvaka/git-also/README.md

 ```

 This means that file `Object3D.js` is most often comitted with `Geometry.js` -
-the both appear in the same commit `51` times!
+they both appear in the same commit `51` times!
+By looking at this output
+you can immediately see core pieces of three.js.

 The `Similarity` column shows [`Jaccard index`](https://en.wikipedia.org/wiki/Jaccard_index)
 of two files.